Solution of Physics-based Bayesian Inverse Problems with Deep Generative Priors

-Further, we map the expression of the posterior distribution into the latent space of the GAN and utilize the fact that its dimension is typically much smaller than that of the solution space to achieve dimension reduction.
-We demonstrate the broad applicability of these ideas by solving inverse problems with different direct problems (heat equation, Navier's equations for elasticity and the Radon transform), different prior distributions (simple geometrical features, MNIST digits, material micro-structure and the Shepp-Logan phantom) and synthetic and \green{experimentally} measured data.
+Further, we map back the expression of the posterior distribution into the latent space of the GAN and utilize the fact that its dimension is typically much smaller than that of the solution space to achieve dimension reduction.
+In addition to reducing the effective dimension of the posterior distribution, this reformulation allows for effective exploration of posterior with simpler MCMC algorithms, because it is empirically observed that the posterior distribution in the latent space has a much simpler geometrical structure (unimodal) than in the original space.
+We demonstrate the broad applicability of these ideas by solving inverse problems with different direct problems (heat equation, Navier's equations for elasticity and the Radon transform), different prior distributions (simple geometrical features, MNIST digits, material micro-structure and the Shepp-Logan phantom), and synthetic and \green{experimentally} measured data.
 When possible, we compare our results with ``true'' values, other commonly used \green{inference} methods, and experimental measurements.